-"You will pardon me if at times I speak harshly, or so it may seem-I am going to attempt, in a constructive way, to give you a view of the modern medical age through a layman's eyes.
-I could confine this speech to platitudes and flattery and completely hide some cruel and harsh truths, but from it you would gain nothing and I would lose my self respect.
+"You will pardon me if at times I speak harshly, or so it may seem--I am going to attempt, in a constructive way, to give you a view of the modern medical age through a layman's and completely hide some cruel and harsh truths, but from it you would gain nothing and I would lose my self respect.
 So, let us be frank, candid and honest.
 I lay down this flat proposition to begin with.
 'During the last thirty-five years or thereabouts, the medical profession has lost an immeasurable amount of the public esteem, reverence and respect that it formerly enjoyed.'
 Why is this true?
 There are many answers but I shall confine myself to a few of the more patent reasons.
 The true test of a man's standing in time of crisis is-will his neighbors rally to his cause and help him fight his battles for love and affection and not for pelf or gain, political or otherwise.